Our strategic view

 At Dunross, we find joy and comfort in the fact that the world is slowly but surely becoming a better place to live in, and contrary to what many people believe, the world is not getting worse.
 Proof of this is the fact that 85 million people each year, through market economy and globalization, have left poverty during the past 15 years.

-Hence, even if we see continued implementations of further market reforms, China will structurally approach a slower growth rate than historically, maybe even as low as 4–5 percent.
-And yes, they do have major environmental problems, but do not forget that it is incredibly difficult to address these environmental problems without first lifting a large part of the Chinese population out of poverty.
-Therefore, we are convinced that the big environ-mental issues now facing China will be addressed and solved.
+Hence, even if we see the possibility for continued implementations of further market economic reforms, China will structurally approach a slower growth rate than historically, maybe even as low as 4–5 percent.
+And yes, these countries do have major environmental problems, but do not forget that it is incredibly difficult to address these environmental problems without first lifting a large part of the population out of poverty.
+Therefore, we are convinced that the big environmental issues now facing China has been and will be addressed and solved.

 • The explosive growth of the global population that has been a big concern for many people for many years also seems to be moving towards a solution, even though we are living much longer and standards of living have dramatically improved.